 Stanzas Three and Four

 Next morning I got up and it did not.

 While there is still time.

 In the last two stanzas, Philip Larkin provides his understanding regarding the incident that occurred with him.
 He hadn’t killed the hedgehog, his ignorance did it.
-After its death, the poet thought that its existence also matters like the common men who faced the brutality in the past.
-They accidentally came in front of the instrument of killing as the hedgehog and history know it well what happened to them.
+After its death, the poet thought that its existence also matters like the common men who faced brutality in the past.
+They accidentally came in front of the instrument of killing as the hedgehog, and history knows it well what happened to them.

-At the parting section of the poem, Larkin advises what we should avoid and what should we adopt.
+In the parting section of the poem, Larkin advises what we should avoid and what we should adopt.
 The poet tells us to be kind to our fellow beings before the dim lamp of humanity is blown out.

 - Anthem for Doomed Youth by Wilfred Owen – In this poem, Wilfred Owen rejects the brutality of war and the cruelty of those in power.

 - August 1914 by Vera Mary Brittain – This poem by Vera Mary Brittain finds the beginning of modern conflicts in divinity.